 Continue normal care

-How to propagate a String of Pearls plant through division of the mother plant
+How to propagate a String of Pearls plant through division

-Take your String of Pearls plant out of the pot
+Take your plant out of the pot

 To propagate your String of Pearls through the division method, you’ll need to separate the different vines.
 The first step is to carefully lift your plant out of the pot, trying not to damage the leaves or root system as they are very delicate.